Sultanate of Mogadishu: Mogadishu's society and Golden Age

 The Head City Madagaxo hath gain’d the repute of great Wealth, by the Trade of the Kambayan and Aden Merchants, bringing thither all sorts of Clothes, Drugs, and Spices, and receiving from thence in Barter, Gold, Ivory, and Wax.

 This period gave birth to notable figures such as Abd al-Aziz of Mogadishu who was described as the governor and island chief of the Maldives by Ibn Battuta After him is named the Abdul-Aziz Mosque in Mogadishu which has remained there for centuries.
 The Sultanate of Mogadishu sent ambassadors to China to establish diplomatic ties, creating the first ever recorded African community in China and the most notable was Sa'id of Mogadishu who was the first African man to set foot in China.
-In return, Emperor Yongle, the third emperor of the Ming dynasty (1368-1644), dispatched one of the largest fleets in Chinese history to trade with the sultanate.
+In return, Emperor Yongle, the third emperor of the Ming dynasty (1368–1644), dispatched one of the largest fleets in Chinese history to trade with the sultanate.
 The fleet, under the leadership of the famed Hui Muslim Zheng He, arrived at Mogadishu, while the city was at its zenith.
-Along with gold, frankincense and fabrics, Zheng brought back the first ever African wildlife to China, which included hippos, giraffes and gazelles.
+Along with gold, frankincense, and fabrics, Zheng brought back the first ever African wildlife to China, which included hippopotamuses, giraffes, and gazelles.
 In Mogadishu, the center of a thriving weaving industry known as toob benadir (specialized for the markets in Egypt and Syria), together with Merca and Barawa also served as transit stops for Swahili merchants from Mombasa and Malindi and for the gold trade from Kilwa.
 Jewish merchants from the Hormuz also brought their Indian textile and fruit to the Somali coast in exchange for grain and wood.

-Yuan dynasty era Celadon vase from Mogadishu.
+Yuan dynasty-era Celadon vase from Mogadishu.

-Vasco Da Gama, who passed by Mogadishu in the 15th century, noted that it was a large city with houses of four or five storeys high and big palaces in its centre and many mosques with cylindrical minarets.
+Vasco da Gama, who passed by Mogadishu in the 15th century, noted that it was a large city with houses of four or five stories high and big palaces in its center and many mosques with cylindrical minarets.
 In the 16th century, Duarte Barbosa, the famous Portuguese traveler wrote about Mogadishu (c 1517–1518):